matheusDrumond/node.js_study/README.md

 3. **Usage:** Once installed, you can import the module into your project files using `require('moduleName')`.
 For example, `const moduleName = require('moduleName')` allows you to use functionalities provided by the third-party module within your code.

 By following these steps, you can seamlessly integrate third-party modules into your Node.js projects, leveraging the extensive ecosystem of community-developed packages available through npm.

+### 2.6 - Improving Console Usage

+To make it easier to use and view data in the console, there's a module named 'Chalk' that make the content more visible usinmg colors to make the feedbacksa different.
+First of all, we have to install it via npm, just like this: `npm install chalk`.
+As you can see in the '2.6_chalk' file, it is useful to manage how the different responses can be printed in console.

+In the `index.js` file we can see how to use chalk to get different visual aspects depending on the response we want to print.
+Which can be useful to handle distinct types of behaviors in our programs.

+### 2.7 - Dealing with inputs

+It is possible to handle arguments when they are typed when the program is being executed, but it is also possible to get new inputs from the user after the program is executed.

+To do it, we will use the `readline` core module which allow us to handle inputs and then manipulate them the way we prefer to do it.